Cafe Katzung / Trautsonhaus / Weinhaus Happ

 Trautsonhaus & Cafe Katzung

 Also worth seeing is the Trautsonhaus.
-The building is named after Hereditary Marshal Hans Freiherr von Trautson, who acquired the house in 1541.
-This building is also the work of Gregor Türing.
-The Gothic bay windows made of sandstone are richly decorated with intricate ornamentation and give a good impression of the fashion of the time, in which particular attention was paid to symmetry in architecture.
-The vaults under the lobbies also date back to the transitional period between the Renaissance and Gothic.
-The baroque fountain, which stands on a small gallery, was installed in 1806 under Bavarian administration and is the last fountain in the old town to have survived in its original form.
-Where today tourists refresh themselves and visitors to the Christmas market Kiachl grease or mulled wine, food and laundry used to be washed here.
-In 1889, the building was completely renovated, like many of the old buildings.
-After the war, the bomb-damaged building had to be renovated again.
-During this renovation work, the paintings that still adorn the façade today came to light.
-The Gothic inner courtyard is worth a short detour.
-It shows the classic structure of Innsbruck's stone residential buildings of the time with a shaft and staircase.
+The building was named after hereditary marshal Hans Freiherr von Trautson, who acquired it in 1541.
+This building, too, is a masterpiece by Gregor Türing.
+The Gothic sandstone bay windows are richly decorated with strictly symmetrical, intricate ornaments, giving a good impression of the typical architecture of the time.
+The vaulted arcades beneath the arcades date from the transitional period between Renaissance and Gothic.
+The baroque fountain on a small platform was installed in 1806 under Bavarian administration and is the last fountain in the old town to survive in its original form.
+Where tourists now refresh themselves and Christmas market visitors clean their hands of pastry grease or mulled wine, fruit, vegetables, and laundry were once washed.
+The building underwent major renovations in 1889 and again after World War II air raids.
+During these works, the ornate paintings that still adorn the façade were uncovered.
+A brief visit to the Gothic courtyard is worthwhile.
+It shows the classic structure of Innsbruck’s stone residential houses of the time, with shaft and staircase.

 Weinhaus Happ

-Particularly gothic, although not original from the 16th century, is the Weinhaus Happ.
-From the 15th century, business with the eponymous grape juice flourished here.
-In 1427, Tyrolean Prince Frederick IV granted Innsbruck's innkeepers permission to serve wine.
-From its earliest days, Innsbruck was an important base for the wine trade to the north.
-The city is located on the imaginary border between the beer and wine regions.
-In cooler northern Europe, people mainly drank beer, while in the Mediterranean countries they drank the wine that grew there.
-Innsbruck, as a trading city between Italy and Germany, was a centre of trade from north and south of this border.
-Wine-beer line influenced.
-For a long time, wine was not an intoxicating drink, but a foodstuff.
-While water from wells could not be trusted in the Middle Ages, especially in large cities, wine was tolerable.
-Wine was lighter than it is today, so people in the Middle Ages and early modern times were not constantly drunk.
-In 1783, the building first appeared as a pub under the alehouse owner Martin Juffing.
-After numerous changes of ownership, Franz Happ took over the pub in 1874.
-Like many other buildings in the old town, the Weinhaus Happ were in a miserable state at the time.
-Unlike today, old buildings steeped in history were not in the public's taste and were considered outdated.
-After the façade collapsed, it had to be completely renovated.
-Maria Schwarz took over the Happ in 1921.
-Little by little, it became an Innsbruck institution.
-As in many pubs, the inn right next to the Goldenen Dachl theatre plays were performed.
-Six years later, the pub's parlour was redesigned according to the plans of the then unknown architect Franz Baumann (1892 - 1974).
-The challenge was to renovate and modernise the building without disturbing the townscape.
-For a year, the Tyrolean Heritage Protection Association together with the district authority, the last word on construction projects in sensitive locations.
-Urban planning should not be created on the drawing board, but should take historical town centres into consideration.
-Baumann designed the façade in the cubic style of the Neuen Sachlichkeit, the ornately carved entrance door, the sweeping house sign, the staircase, the guest rooms and the furniture.
-Instead of a fully panelled parlour, he used wood more sparingly.
-By using new materials, he succeeded in bringing the Tyrolean style and the cosiness of the traditional parlour into the modern age without betraying it.
-The centre-axis bay window was a popular stylistic element of the time, which Prachensky also used repeatedly in the design of the building above the passageway to the Sparkasse in Maria-Theresien-Straße and in his large-scale projects.
-The parlour inside was affectionately renamed the Baumannstube after Baumann's rise to become one of the leading architects of his time.
-The façade paintings of the Weinhaus Happ date from the interwar period.
-The South Tyrolean peasant motifs, including an image of St Urban, the patron saint of winegrowers, were created by Erich Torggler in 1937.
-The different climatic conditions north and south of the main Alpine ridge resulted in different types of cultivation.
-While wine in the south was primarily an export commodity, North Tyrol had to import both wine and wheat.
-The interests of the farmers in the individual regions were completely different when it came to customs duties.
-The sovereign therefore had to constantly fine-tune the tax system in order to satisfy all interests and necessities as well as possible.
-The Weinhaus Happ can be seen as a symbol of the differences in agriculture between Tyrol north and Tyrol south of the Brenner Pass, while at the same time the unity of the country is still felt by many people today.
+Particularly Gothic—though not original from the 16th century—is the Weinhaus Happ.
+From the 15th century onward, the wine trade flourished here.
+In 1427, Tyrolean sovereign Friedrich IV granted Innsbruck innkeepers permission to serve wine.
+Innsbruck has always been an important hub for wine trade heading north.
+The city lies on the imaginary border between beer and wine regions: in cooler northern Europe, beer was the drink of choice, while Mediterranean countries favored wine.
+Innsbruck’s role as a trading city and its residents’ drinking habits were—and still are—influenced by both sides of this wine-beer divide.
+The building was first officially listed as an inn in 1783 under beer host Martin Juffing.
+After numerous changes of ownership, Franz Happ took over the establishment in 1874.
+Like many old town buildings, Weinhaus Happ was in a deplorable state by the late 19th century after years of neglect.
+Following a complete collapse of the façade, it had to be renovated for the first time.
+After the difficult war years, Maria Schwarz took over in 1921, and gradually the Happ became an Innsbruck institution.
+Like many other venues, the tavern next to the Golden Roof also hosted theater performances.
+Its current striking appearance dates back to six years later, when the then-unknown Franz Baumann (1892–1974) redesigned the building inside and out.
+The challenge was to renovate and modernize the building without disturbing the cityscape.
+Recently, the Tyrolean Heritage Protection Association and the district administration had gained the final say on construction projects in sensitive locations.
+Urban planning was not to be done on the drawing board but with respect for historic town centers.
+Baumann designed the façade in the cubic style of New Objectivity.
+He planned the intricately carved entrance door, the prominent house sign, the staircase, the dining rooms, and the furnishings as a harmonious whole.
+Instead of a fully paneled parlor, Baumann used wood sparingly.
+By employing new materials, he succeeded in bringing Tyrolean style and the coziness of the traditional tavern into the modern era.
+The central bay window was a popular design element of the time, also used by his brother-in-law Theodor Prachensky in the building above the passage to the savings bank in Maria-Theresien-Straße.
+The room inside was lovingly renamed Baumannstube after Baumann rose to prominence as one of the leading architects of his time.
+The façade paintings of Weinhaus Happ also date from the interwar period.
+In 1937, Erich Torggler created South Tyrolean rural motifs, including an image of Saint Urban, the patron saint of winemakers.
+The different climatic conditions north and south of the main Alpine ridge led to different cultivation methods.
+While wine in the south was mainly an export product, North Tyrol had to import wine as well as wheat.
+Farmers’ interests in the individual regions differed greatly when it came to tariffs.
+The sovereign had to continually fine-tune the tax system to satisfy all interests and necessities as best as possible.
+Weinhaus Happ can be seen as a symbol of the differences in agriculture between Tyrol north and south of the Brenner Pass, while at the same time representing the unity of the land—a feeling still shared by many people today.

 Colonial goods, coffee and enlightenment